weareenvoy/tdd-string-calculator/readme.md

 > instead of `TestCase::assertSame()`.
 While things will pan out similarly in this kata, (i.e. we could just
 > use `assertEquals()` and fix the issue after the next test is run) let’s use `assertSame()` and see how it
 > all plays out!

+Ok, let’s have `StringCalculator::add()` return 0 and see if we can’t get this test to pass with that.

+Success!

+> Once again, you’ll notice that we didn’t truly flesh out the functionality that will eventually be expected
+> for this function.
+That’s the point!
+We’re only meeting one requirement.
+There’s no reason to make the code
+> any more verbose than what our requirements explicitly expect.
+Writing any more code is just asking for
+> unused (and potentially problematic) code.